Jugurthine War: Jugurtha and Numidia

-Although the Senate were securities for Micipsa's will, they now allowed themselves to be bribed by Jugurtha into overlooking his crimes, and organized a commission, led by the ex-Consul Lucius Opimius, to fairly divide Numidia between the remaining contestants (116 BC).
+Although the Senate was given authority by Micipsa to arbitrate his will, they now allowed themselves to be bribed by Jugurtha into overlooking his crimes.
+The Roman Senate organized a commission, led by the ex-Consul Lucius Opimius, to fairly divide Numidia between the remaining two contestants, starting in 116 BC.
 However, Jugurtha bribed the Roman officials in the commission into allotting him the better, more fertile and populous western half of Numidia, while Adherbal received the east.
 Powerless against Roman corruption, Adherbal accepted and peace was made.
-Shortly after, in 113 BC, Jugurtha again declared war on his cousin, and defeated him, forcing him to retreat into Cirta, Adherbal's capital.
-Adherbal held out for some months, aided by a large number of Roman Equites who had settled in Africa for commercial purposes.
-From inside his siege lines, Adherbal appealed again to Rome, and the Senate dispatched a message to Jugurtha to desist.
-The latter ignored the demand, and the Senate sent a second commission, this time headed by Marcus Scaurus, a respected member of the aristocracy, to threaten the Numidian king into submission.
-The king, pretending to be open to discussion, protracted negotiations with Scaurus long enough for Cirta to run out of provisions and hope of relief.
+Shortly thereafter, in 113 BC, Jugurtha again declared war on his cousin anyway, and defeated him, forcing him to retreat into Cirta, Adherbal's capital.
+Jugurtha's goal was now to conquer, and thus unite, Numidia under his rule.

+Rome, seeing this as a threat to stability in the region, sided with Adherbal.
+With Roman help, Adherbal held out for some months, aided by a large number of Roman Equites who had settled in Africa for commercial purposes.
+From inside his siege lines, Adherbal appealed again to Rome, and the Senate granted his request.
+The Roman Senate dispatched a message to Jugurtha to end the war and recognize Abherbal's right to his kingdom.
+Jugurtha ignored the demand, and the Senate sent a second delegation, this time headed by Consul Marcus Scaurus, a respected member of the aristocracy, to threaten Jugurtha into submission.
+King Jugurtha, pretending to be open to discussion, protracted negotiations with Scaurus and Adherbal long enough for Cirta to run out of provisions and hope of relief.
 When Scaurus left without having forced Jugurtha to a commitment, Adherbal surrendered.
-Jugurtha promptly had him executed, along with the Romans who had joined in the defence of Cirta.
-But the deaths of Roman citizens caused an immediate furor among the commoners at home, and the Senate, threatened by the popular tribune Gaius Memmius, finally declared war on Jugurtha in 111 BC, though with reluctance.
+Jugurtha promptly had him executed, along with all Romans who had joined in the defence of Cirta.
+The deaths of Roman citizens caused an immediate furor among the commoners at home, and the Senate, threatened by the popular tribune Gaius Memmius, finally declared war on Jugurtha in 111 BC and joined the late Adherbal's side in the war, though with reluctance.